foundation-model-stack/foundation-model-stack/tests/README.md

 These resources will be used directly by your model test suite and will provide useful consistency testing between versions

-Note: A single model can have any number of specific models (for instance llama has llama2 and llam2 with gqa), and each folder under `tests/resources/models/<model_name>` will generate tests for that specific model
+Note: A single model can have any number of specific models (for instance llama has llama2 and llama2 with gqa), and each folder under `tests/resources/models/<model_name>` will generate tests for that specific model.

 ### 1.3.
 Run the generate_small_model_tests.py script to patch current resources (*optional*)